KatePaulauskas/trade-tracker/README.md

 ## Deployment

-- The current project was deployed to GutHub pages through the following deployment steps:
+- The current project was deployed to GitHub Pages through the following deployment steps:
     1. I navigated to the settings tab in the GitHub repository.
     2. In the Code and automation section on the left-hand sidebar, I selected Pages.
        - I set Source to 'Deploy from a branch'.